 First of all let’s get the disclaimer out of the way right now: WE ARE NOT LAWYERS, WE ARE NOT FINANCIAL ADVISORS > SO USE THIS LESSON AS NOTHING BUT A GUIDE – AND CONSULT WITH A PRO!

-So your affiliate earnings are starting to rack up and now you need to ask yourself how the heck am I supposed to manage my taxes and should I be a business?
+So your affiliate earnings are starting to rack up and now you need to ask yourself how to pay taxes as an affiliate marketer and should I be a business?
 Unless you are a person that lives in a country with no income tax (lucky you) then you will likely have to pay taxes on all your income generated through your online activities.

 The decision to go into a business as opposed to remain an individual is usually based on the issue of taxes and liability.